 Some of the key health benefits connected with an adequate intake of calcium and vitamin D include:

-If you are currently falling short of these vital nutrients, strive to enjoy at least the daily recommendation for dairy products to fill the gaps in your diet.
+If you are currently falling short of these vital nutrients provided by dairy products, strive to enjoy at least the daily recommendation for dairy products to fill the gaps in your diet.
 Not sure what one serving looks like?
 This simple guide makes it easy to plan milk, cheese, yogurt, and cottage cheese into everyday meals and snacks to meet your body’s needs.

 Cottage cheese 1 ¼ cup